DIVEST FROM INHUMANE PRIVATE PRISONS

 Private prisons are a horrifically inhumane approach to incarceration.
 Widely recognized as a form of modern slavery, they center profit over the public interest and are built on a legacy of deeply entrenched racism.
 Numerous deaths from easily preventable causes have been documented of immigrants detained in these conditions.

-Prison Divest New Mexico is a special project of the SANTA FE DREAMERS PROJECT.
+Prison Divest SFDP is a special project of the SANTA FE DREAMERS PROJECT.
 Santa Fe Dreamers Project provides free legal services to immigrants to promote economic empowerment, community development, family unity, and liberation from detention.
 Our work is centered around the belief that supporting immigrants makes our whole community stronger.